-He was born in London, his parents being Seafield Head, a documentary-maker, and Helen Shingler, an actress.
+Head was born on the 5th March 1946 in London, his parents being Seafield Head, a documentary-maker, and Helen Shingler, an actress.
 His younger brother is Buffy the Vampire Slayer and Little Britain star Anthony Stewart Head.

-After his 1984 hit “One Night In Bangkok”, Murray Head has had little attention internationally.
-Fluent in French, he has released some albums in that language.
-Noticeably, the song “Une femme un homme”, a duet with Marie Carmen released in 1993 became a radio hit in French speaking Canada.
+After his 1984 hit “One Night In Bangkok”, Head has had little attention internationally.
+Fluent in French, he has released some albums in that language, notably the song “Une femme un homme”, a duet with Marie Carmen released in 1993 which became a radio hit in French-speaking Canada.

-Some of his most recent work was in Luc Plamondon’s musical comedy “Cindy” where he played Cindy’s father.
+Some of his most recent work was in Luc Plamondon’s musical comedy Cindy, in which he played Cindy’s father.

-Murray Head is currently playing a character on ITV’s Heartbeat
+Head is currently playing a character on ITV’s Heartbeat.

 Registered users can edit this page.
 Sign up now, it’s free and you will discover so much great music :)